dolbeysystems/fusion-cac-web-docs/content/account-navigation/_index.md

 ![Documented Codes](DocCodes.png)

-Clicking on a document will load the document in the document viewer.
-Clicking on a suggested code listed underneath the document will take you to highlighted text within the document that triggered the engine to make that code suggestion.
+Clicking on a document will load the document in the Documents viewer.
+Clicking on a suggested code listed underneath the document will take the user to highlighted text within the document that triggered the engine to make that code suggestion.

 ![Suggested Document Code](DocSuggested.png)